Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 Gas Regulator Types & Sizes

-Although the purpose of LPG gas regulators is the same, different gas load applications may require different gas regulator types and sizes.
+Although the purpose of LPG gas pressure regulator is the same, different gas load applications may require different LPG gas bottle regulator types and sizes.

 The appliance’s gas demand determines the type of gas regulator that is installed.

-Please note that a BBQ gas regulator should never be used on a home installation.
+Please note that a BBQ LPG gas bottle regulator should never be used on a home installation.

 LPG gas is a widely used fuel in NZ households and businesses.